 The Da Vinci Code's main villain is named Sir Leigh Teabing.
 The pseudo-historical claims The Da Vinci Code is based on were made several years earlier in Holy Blood, Holy Grail by Richard Leigh and Michael Baigent (Baigent=Teabing)

-In another Michael Crichton book, Digital Fortress, the main characters are in contact via e-mail with someone who they know only as his pseudonym "North Dakota".
+In another Dan Brown book, Digital Fortress, the main characters are in contact via e-mail with someone who they know only as his pseudonym "North Dakota".
 His e-mail adress user-part is N.DAKOTA.
 At first he seems to want to help them but it turns out to be the main villain, whose name is Tankadonote A bit awkward was that this character was Japanese-born, but Tankado is not a real Japanese name, despite its reasonable veneer of plausibility.

 Stephen Fry's novel The Stars' Tennis Balls has a plot very similar to The Count of Monte Cristo.
 The principal character is Ned Maddstone (anagram of Edmond Dantes), who reinvents himself as Simon Cotter (anagram of Monte Cristo), and the figures he takes revenge on include Barson-Garland (Baron Danglars), Gordon Fendeman (Fernand Mondego) and Oliver Delft (de Villefort).
 (The Count's other victim, Caderousse, gets "translated" as Rufus Cade) and his ex-girlfriends name Mercedes get translated into Portia, wich sounds like Porsche and both Porsche and Mercedes-Benz are name for cars.